Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 The Indian cotton industry dates back to 1746 in this city, making Mulhouse one of Europe's textile capitals, abetted by a location at the crossroads of France, Germany and Switzerland.

 To celebrate this industrial textile heritage, each year, a new and festive cloth is designed specifically for Christmas.
 You'll see it throughout the city, where it is used to drape everything from City Hall to Christmas trees to the market's Christmas chalets.
-And if you're looking for unusual gift ideas, the cloth is also sold at the market.

 Here's more information on the Mulhouse Christmas Market.